Topology, criticality, and dynamically generated qubits in a stochastic measurement-only Kitaev model: Critical contribution to the tripartite mutual information

 Recall that the entanglement entropy of some region $R$ is given by the difference between its volume (number of qubits) and the number of independent stabilizers contained entirely within $R$.
 Thus each open string with an endpoint inside $R$ and the other outside of it contributes $+1$ bit to the entropy $S_R$.
-Further, if $R$ is not contiguous, open strings with endpoints in distinct connected components of $R$ also contribute $+1$ bit (as any string operator connecting the endpoints must necessarily exit $R$).
-Letting $n_{RR'}$ be the number of open strings with an endpoint in region $R$ and the other in region $R'$, we have: \begin{itemize} \item $S_A = n_{AB} + n_{AC} + n_{AD} + \dots $, where $\dots$ stands for short-range and topological contributions. $S_B$ and $S_C$ have analogous expressions (obtained by permuting $A$, $B$ and $C$). \item $S_{AB} = n_{AC} + n_{BC} + n_{AD} + n_{BD} + \dots$, and analogous expressions for $S_{BC}$ and $S_{CA}$. \item $S_{ABC} = S_D = n_{AD} + n_{BD} + n_{CD} + n_{D_1 D_2} + \dots$. \end{itemize} Note that, as $D$ is non-contiguous, open strings with endpoints in the two distinct connected components $D_1$ and $D_2$ are {\it not} entirely contained in $D$, thus the contribution $n_{D_1 D_2}$ in the last item.
+Further, if $R$ is not contiguous, open strings with endpoints in distinct connected components of $R$ may also contribute $+1$ bit (as any string operator connecting the endpoints must necessarily exit $R$).
+Letting $n_{RR'}$ be the number of open strings with an endpoint in region $R$ and the other in region $R'$, we have: \begin{itemize} \item $S_A = n_{AB} + n_{AC} + n_{AD} + \dots $, where $\dots$ stands for short-range and topological contributions. $S_B$ and $S_C$ have analogous expressions (obtained by permuting $A$, $B$ and $C$). \item $S_{AB} = n_{AC} + n_{BC} + n_{AD} + n_{BD} + \dots$, and analogous expressions for $S_{BC}$ and $S_{CA}$. \item $S_{ABC} = S_D = n_{AD} + n_{BD} + n_{CD} + \Theta(n_{D_1 D_2}) + \dots$, where $\Theta(n)=1$ if $n>0$, $\Theta(n)=0$ otherwise. \end{itemize} Note that, as $D$ is non-contiguous, open strings with endpoints in the two distinct connected components $D_1$ and $D_2$ are {\it not} entirely contained in $D$.
+However, any two such strings can be smoothly deformed (by multiplication with plaquette stabilizers) in such a way that they perfectly overlap everywhere in $ABC$; thus any number $n_{D_1 D_2}>0$ of such strings only contributes one bit of entropy~\cite{lavasani_monitored_2022}.
+This accounts for the contribution $\Theta(n_{D_1 D_2})$ in the last item.

 Adding all contributions yields